nghttp2/nghttp2/doc/apiref-header.rst

 field-value production rules described in `RFC 7230, section 3.2. <https://tools.ietf.org/html/rfc7230#section-3.2>`_.
 Additionally, all field name must be lower cased.

+With the above validations, nghttp2 library guarantees that header field name passed to `nghttp2_on_header_callback()` is not empty.
+Also required pseudo headers are all present and not empty.

 nghttp2 enforces "Content-Length" validation as well.
 All request or response headers must not contain more than one "Content-Length"